Dog's Hot Spots Keep Coming Back: Breaking the Cycle

 The Elimination Diet Approach

-Mueller 2016 describes the elimination diet trial as the gold standard for diagnosing adverse food reactions in dogs.
+Mueller et al. (BMC Vet Res 2016) describe the strict elimination diet trial as the most reliable diagnostic for adverse food reactions in dogs.
 The principles your vet may walk you through:

 - A truly novel single protein and carbohydrate, or a veterinary hydrolysed prescription diet.